How do I get an Arizona divorce by default?

 In Arizona, an “uncontested divorce” is called a “default divorce.”

 In most other states, it’s called an “uncontested divorce,” but Arizona likes to be different!
+They call it a default divorce in Arizona.

 If your spouse fails to file a Response within the set time frame and you are not proceeding by consent, then you will need to file an Application and Affidavit of Default with the Court requesting that you be allowed to proceed via default.